 Alex Loznak has been hanging around lawyers since he was a teenager in Oregon.
 That's when he first agreed to join a lawsuit that has changed his life and, possibly, could change all Americans'.
 He is one of 21 young plaintiffs in Juliana v.
 United States, a high-profile case that accuses the federal government of knowingly wrecking the planet, thereby violating U.S. Constitutional rights.

-All of it has made for a dizzying, maddening, sometimes frustrating ride for Loznak, who was in high school thinking about his SATs when the case began and now is researching his thesis at Columbia University.
+All of it has made for a dizzying, maddening, sometimes frustrating ride for Loznak, who was in high school thinking about his SATs when the case began and just recently graduated from Columbia University in June.
 Still, with everything he's put in so far and everything that lies ahead, Loznak remains all in.

 "This is a case that is so complicated that some lawyers don't understand it.
-Lawyers will sometimes ask me how this case works," Loznak, now 21, says from his dorm room in New York.
+Lawyers will sometimes ask me how this case works," Loznak says.
 "It's so bizarre, it's so novel, there are some lawyers within my family that don't even understand what's going on."

 To back up for a second: Juliana v.
 United States, in its most basic form, is a demand on the U.S. government to take action to mitigate climate change.
 It alleges that government officials (including former President Barack Obama), by creating a "national energy system" that spews out climate-killing levels of carbon dioxide, "have acted with deliberate indifference to the peril they knowingly created.
 As a result, Defendants have infringed on Plaintiffs' fundamental constitutional rights to life, liberty, and property."